-1 An extra budget of typically € 5 000 per Experiment and € 7 000 per Extension (with an upper limit of € 10 000 per Experiment/Extension) will be allocated to the WiSHFUL consortium partner acting as Patron for guaranteed support.
+1 An extra budget of typically € 5 000 per Experiment will be allocated to the WiSHFUL consortium partner acting as Patron for guaranteed support.

 2 Please note that the submission portal for WiSHFUL Open Call proposals is NOT the H2020 portal.